skalenetwork/universal-cli/README.md

 [![Discord](https://img.shields.io/discord/534485763354787851.svg)](https://discord.gg/vvUtWJB)

-Universal Python wrapper for SKALE Manager contracts ✨
+A universal command line interface to instantly execute any Solidity smartcontract.

+Super simple and useful for scripts and automation!
+All you need is ABI file!

+Used and maintained heavily by SKALE

 > ⚠️ Important note: this CLI is meant to be used only for **development** purposes and debugging.
 For the production-ready tools refer to `skale.py` or `validator-cli`

 ## What it is

-This CLI/Python module could be used to execute (almost) any call/transaction on SKALE Manager contracts.
+Universal-cli could be used to execute (almost) any call/transaction on Solidity contracts.

 CLI groups and commands are generated automatically from provided ABI file so there is no need to update CLI after SM changes.

-Also there is no such thing as 'call implemented only on SKALE Manager side' - all calls and transactions from ABI file are already here, just add `--help` to see the details.
+All calls and transactions from ABI file are already here, just use `--help` to see the details.

 #### Current limitations